Antarctica Fly Cruises

 A Primer on Flights to Antarctica

 Look into Antarctica’s storied history, and you’ll read accounts of weeks, months and years at sea to get there.
 When determining how to get to Antarctica today, modern travelers now have a choice.
-You can sail through the infamously rough Drake Passage over the course of 2 days, or you can fly over it in a few hours.
+You can sail through the infamously rough Drake Passage over the course of 2 days.
+Or you can fly over it in a few hours.

 A sunny blue sky day in Antarctica as a flight lands at Frei Station with a ship seen anchored

-The Different Types of Antarctica Air Cruises
+Types of Antarctica Fly Cruises

 One consideration when looking at Antarctica air cruises is whether you want a round-trip flight or a one-way Antarctica flight.
 This could be a deciding factor for you if, for instance, you’d like the experience of crossing the Drake Passage but don’t want to do it twice!

 More important than the actual flight though is evaluating the cruise portion.
-You will want to ensure the cruise experience best matches your Antarctica travel needs and desires, so browse the cruises and details listed on this page, then contact our experts for personalized customer service and recommendations.
-Antarctica fly cruise itineraries are available for a number of routes, including longer Falkland Islands and South Georgia cruise and shorter cruise itineraries.
+You will want to ensure the cruise experience best matches your Antarctica travel needs and desires.
+There are now many options of fly to Antarctica tours including the Antarctic Peninsula, crossing the Antarctic Circle and South Georgia Island.

-The flight is a relatively very short portion of your overall Antarctica flight cruise, so in many ways it’s more important to choose your Antarctica cruise based on what’s most important to you: a certain activity, wildlife sighting opportunity, place visited, etc. Learn more about considerations for the selection process in our Antarctica Travel Guide.
+The flight is a relatively very short portion of your overall Antarctica flight cruise.
+So in many ways it’s more important to choose your Antarctica cruise based on what’s most important to you: a certain activity, wildlife sighting opportunity, place visited, etc. Learn more about considerations for the selection process in our Antarctica Travel Guide.

-Antarctica Flight FAQs
+Antarctica Fly Cruise FAQs

 Please note that all of our information is for Antarctica charter flights booked in conjunction with cruises.
 While there are now tourist flights to Antarctica that do not land at all, we do not recommend them due to long flight hours and little time viewing Antarctica.

-• How long is the flight from Punta Arenas to Antarctica?
-It’s about two hours long.
+The flight from Punta Arenas to Antarctica is about two hours long.
 With beverage service and take off/landing, this short flight goes by fast.
 And is quite possibly the most exciting flight you’ll ever be on.

-• What type of planes are used?
 BAE 146, AVRO RJ 85 or AVRO RJ 100 jets are the most common aircraft used.
 These planes feature high wings and engineering for short runway requirements, but will feel very familiar to most air travelers.

-• Any special onboard considerations?
 A bit of the flight time is dedicated to allowing passengers to change into outerwear and boots to deplane.
 Having your carry-on well packed will assist in this.
-Once you land, you have to walk approximately a mile over gravel through the base to board the ship.
-There are no facilities once you land, so using the facilities and being prepared for the elements before you get off the plane are key factors for these unique Antarctica air cruises.
+Once you land, you have to walk approximately a mile over gravel through the base to the beach where zodiacs await to ferry guests to the ship.
+Some cruises now offer van service so check this detail if the walk might be difficult for you.
+There are no facilities once you land, so using the facilities and being prepared for the elements before you get off the plane are key factors.

-• Are there any luggage restrictions?
 Refer to your specific predeparture information for exact weights and limits.
 But some general guidelines are that the checked luggage weight is typically lower than the allowance on your flight to Chile.
-And that your carry-on luggage must be carried by hand, by you, from the plane to the shore.

-• Where do you land?
 Flights to Antarctica land at Frei Station on a gravel runway.
 Frei Station sits on the shore of King George Island in the South Shetland Islands.

-• How do you get to the ship?
 It’s about a mile walk with a mellow downhill grade to get to the shore.
 From there, you will take an approximate five-minute Zodiac ride to board the ship.
 The same process is repeated for disembarkation and returning to the plane after your cruise.
+Some cruises now offer van service.

 A plane lands at Frei Station with red buildings for an Antarctica air cruise